danielbene/wform-cli/README.md

 For detailed options and usage examples please see the included manual, that you can access with the `--help` cli option.

-You can use the `Waveform` class as a python module if you want the functionality in your project.
+You can simply use the `Waveform` class as a python module too if you want the functionality in your project.

 ---
 ## Examples